vi/websocat/doc.md

       --accept-from-fd
           Show dedicated error message explaining how to migrate Websocat1's --accpet-from-fd to the new scheme

+      --reuser-tolerate-torn-msgs
+          When using `reuse-raw:` (including automatically inserted), do not abort connections on unrecoverable broken messages

+      --compose
+          Interpret special command line arguments like `&`, `;`, `(` and `)` as separators for composed scenarios mode.
+This argument must come first

   -h, --help
           Print help (see a summary with '-h')